davidlreg/davidlreg/README.md

 - Rick and Morty is my favorite sitcom.
 - As a kid, I wanted to be a Police Officer.
-- HTML was my first "programming language".
+- HTML was my first "computer language".
 - I love using Windows and Mac for programming.

 ## 📫 Contact